-We also know that the life eternal has to do with an age, and since aionion modifies the noun, life, it is an adjective that tells us something about the age.
+The life eternal also has to do with an age, and since aionios modifies the noun, life, it is an adjective that tells us something about the age.
 For one, as with punishment, the life also endures through the age; but this life has to do more with its quality rather than having to do with time.
-It is the life, it is Christ's life, it is the highest life of that age.
-Moreover, once the age has worked its purpose of godliness in the world, that age will end but not the Spirit of Life.
+It is the Life, it is Christ's life, it is the highest Life of that age.